Local Scout Races Clock to Earn Eagle Rank

 - The Kronkosky Interpretive Garden is home to nature and historical education and a diverse collection of native and adapted plants.
 Stroll through the beautiful garden to practice plant identification skills, and learn about native animals and plants, fossils, Texas leafcutter ants, and alien invaders.
 The garden and adjacent bird blind are ADA approved.
 Bring a picnic to enjoy in the shady picnic area.
 Conventional and ADA accessible picnic tables and benches are scattered under the trees.

-- Texas Master Naturalists earn volunteer service credit at KCNA.
-Project code KL-04-D. Email us to volunteer.
+- Texas Master Naturalists from Hill Country Chapter and Alamo Area Chapter earn volunteer service credit at KCNA.
+Hill Country Chapter project code KL-04-D. Email us to volunteer.

 - No potable water - Don't forget to bring water for you and your dog.
 Conventional and ADA accessible latrines provided.